Hathor was a goddess often celebrated in joyful music and dance.

 Indeed, love sets up an emotional resonance that profoundly affects our consciousness and evolution, helping us develop at an accelerated rate.
 Naturally, the more this emotion is experienced, the more the total self benefits.
 Allowing the energy of unconditional surrender to move through the emotional body activates a process of profound healing and balance.

 One Christian legend states that Mary conceived Jesus with her ears.
 Why?
 Because they are the purest of our sense organs and they connect us with primal sound.
-But there is another meaning here that points to the fallopian tubes as ears—the resonant organs of life that balance the human developmental process.
+But there is another meaning here that points to the fallopian tubes as ears—the resonant organs of life that herald the beginning of time.

 Despite this, when the Coptic Christians arrived in Egypt they defaced many figures of Hathor, labelling them blasphemous.
 Like the Romans before them, the early Christians did not understand how sexuality, ecstasy and bliss were simply heralds of the rapture.